 You’ll find a fine collection of Buddhist statues in the museum, as the Song Dynasty heralded the rapid spread of Buddhism.
 Other religions also prospered at this time, with new buildings erected for worship such as the Great Mosque in Xi’an.

 Exhibition Hall for Treasures of the Great Tang Dynasty

 In October 1970, two great urns packed with more than a thousand treasures were discovered in Hejia Village, Shaanxi Province.
-300 of these relics are displayed in an underground Hall in the Shaanxi History Museum, grouped into three categories – gold and silver articles, jade articles and coins.
-If you have time in your schedule, it’s well worth a visit, particularly to see the jade artifacts.
+300 of these relics are displayed in an underground Hall in the Shaanxi History Museum, grouped into three categories – gold and silver articles, jade articles, and coins.
+If you have time in your schedule, it’s well worth a visit, particularly to see the jade artefacts.